-In addition to dictating creative development and copy writing of your marketing communications, brand personas will also reflect a company’s values and corporate culture.
+In addition to dictating creative development and copywriting of your marketing communications, brand personas will also reflect a company’s values and corporate culture.

 Reality: When you work on your brand attributes, you need to visualize the associations you want customers to make in the long term.
-You also need to drill down to what makes you unique and how your brand differs from competitors’.
+Furthermore, you also need to drill down to what makes you unique and how your brand differs from competitors’.
 Have a list of attributes and go through them one by one.
 It takes time and efforts to select 2-5 attributes that are unique to your company.

 Some interesting read:

 Pick a Name for your Products or Services (optional)

 Choosing a name for a brand-new product or service can have a significant impact on its success.
 Since a lot of names are already taken, it can be hard to pick a unique one.
 Sometimes an existing word can add value in association with your product.
 Other times you can create a new name that becomes inextricably associated with your brand.